7 Steps to a Corporate Hackathon Your Team Will Love (and Learn From)

 → Check also: our unique Innovation Toolkit - a collection of seven innovation templates including hackathon definition and hackathon project assessment.

 Typically, a Hackathon event is expected to deliver at least a set of interesting, novel ideas.
-Ideally, there should be a few outstanding concepts, possibly with a prototype and quick proof of the concept/technology involved.
+Ideally, there should be a few promising concepts, possibly with a prototype and quick proof of the concept/technology involved.

 Employees have a great opportunity to discover technologies, teams and demonstrate their skills and talents outside their typical job description; Corporations have the opportunity to identify talent, experience powerful teams being set up, and capture valuable feedback.